Armond White: Favorite films

-White made some comments regarding some of his choices, saying: "Movies don’t change but we do.
-I did not see Sansho the Bailiff until recently and it had the same powerful effect on me as A.I. did ten years ago, so off with Spielberg to give Mizoguchi’s masterwork its props.
-Godard’s rarely screened Nouvelle Vague looms in my memory as his grandest work – grander and more important still due to cinephilia’s recent decline."
+White made some comments about some of these, saying: "Movies don't change but we do.
+I did not see Sansho the Bailiff until recently and it had the same powerful effect on me as A.I. did ten years ago, so off with Spielberg to give Mizoguchi's masterwork its props.
+Godard's rarely screened Nouvelle Vague looms in my memory as his grandest work—grander and more important still due to cinephilia's recent decline."

 Personal life

 White is gay and a Christian.
-According to the New York Times, White "lives by himself in Chelsea with no pets or plants, amid piles of DVDs.
+According to the New York Times, he "lives by himself in Chelsea with no pets or plants, amid piles of DVDs.
 Standing 6-foot-3, he cuts an imposing figure.
 Yet in conversation, he comes across as exacting, quiet and polite, far different from what his writing—and seeming bad behavior—might suggest."

 Public reception

-White's work led film critic Roger Ebert to label him as "an intelligent critic and a passionate writer", but also a "smart and knowing [...] troll" in his 2009 essay Not in defense of Armond White.
-White has in turn criticized Ebert, stating "I do think it is fair to say that Roger Ebert destroyed film criticism.
+In his 2009 essay "Not in Defense of Armond White", Roger Ebert called White "an intelligent critic and a passionate writer" but also a "smart and knowing [...] troll".
+White has in turn criticized Ebert, writing, "I do think it is fair to say that Roger Ebert destroyed film criticism.
 Because of the wide and far reach of television, he became an example of what a film critic does for too many people.
 And what he did simply was not criticism.
 It was simply blather."

-In 2014, film critic Walter Biggins of RogerEbert.com penned an essay titled In defense of Armond White, a reference to Ebert's earlier essay.
-Biggins criticizes White's combative style, but defends him as a critic, describing White as "an important, distinctive, and...necessary voice in film criticism".
-Biggins states that "He's no troll, and he's one of the few critics capable of noting the inherent—and latent—racism of much of cinema and its discourse... he has provided a rare black voice, and perhaps an even rarer conservative voice, to film/video commentary."
+In 2014, film critic Walter Biggins of RogerEbert.com wrote the essay "In Defense of Armond White", a reference to Ebert's earlier essay.
+Biggins criticizes White's combative style, but defends him as a critic, calling White "an important, distinctive, and...necessary voice in film criticism".
+Biggins writes: "He's no troll, and he's one of the few critics capable of noting the inherent—and latent—racism of much of cinema and its discourse... he has provided a rare black voice, and perhaps an even rarer conservative voice, to film/video commentary."

-Time Magazine wrote that White is an "undeniably talented writer" who "developed a kind of notoriety for his rather contrarian opinions.
+Time Magazine called White an "undeniably talented writer" who "developed a kind of notoriety for his rather contrarian opinions.
 Some of his colleagues have praised his against-the-grain approach to film criticism, while many others, including a broad swath he's publicly condemned, have been less kind".

-White has responded to negative criticism of his reviews stating, "If there were a whole bunch of critics who I thought were doing a good job, then I would stop...Because really, the reason why I do what I do is because I think there are things that need to be said about movies, about culture, about the world, that nobody's saying.
+White has responded to criticism of his reviews: "If there were a whole bunch of critics who I thought were doing a good job, then I would stop...Because really, the reason why I do what I do is because I think there are things that need to be said about movies, about culture, about the world, that nobody's saying.

 Critic Thelma Adams has cited White as an influence on her work.